deltaryz/sharez/README.md

 `pip install pysimplegui`

 ### Usage:
 Either manually trigger the script with `python capture.py`, or create a keyboard shortcut that runs that command.
+Append `--rm` to remove the local copy of the video after uploading.

 You may then click and drag to select the region to record, at which point the recording will immediately begin.